The best wood burning stove for cabins, sheds, tiny homes and small spaces

 Always use an insulated flue, especially where it passes through walls or ceiling – as well as being safer, they improve the draw (updraft) and enable the stove to perform more efficiently and with lower emissions.
 By the way, insulated flues are not cheap, so you’ll need to factor this in.

-If you’re installing a wood burner in a permanent dwelling, then it’s my understanding that the installation of the woodburner and flue must be either signed off by a building control official (see your local council) or be installed by a ‘competent’ person, which is reality means a HETAS certified engineer.
+When you install a wood burner in a permanent dwelling, the installation of the burner and the flue must be either signed off by a building control official (see your local council) or be installed by a ‘competent’ person, which is reality means a HETAS certified engineer.
 Installations have to comply with part J of UK building regulations.

-Installations in narrowboats etc will need to be approved by a boat safety inspector in order to get or have your boat safety certificate issued/renewed.
+Installations in narrowboats have to be approved by a boat safety inspector to get your boat safety certificate issued/renewed.
 For other places (cabins, sheds, yurts, camper vans, vans, caravans etc), there’s no official inspection or certification, but remember you are responsible for your own safety and of those with you in that space.

 What to burn?